How to Build a Winning Go To Market Strategy in 4 Phases

 Create a simple and direct statement that answers these questions.
 This is your value proposition.

-With your goals, value proposition, positioning and messaging in place, you’re ready to move onto the next stage.
+With your messaging, target market, positioning, and value proposition all in place, you’re ready to move onto the next stage.

 You can’t market a product or service until you know WHO you are selling to.